mokeWe/openmeters/README.md

 ## usage

 Upon launch you'll see a configuration page.
-Here you can select which applications or devices to monitor, as well as the modules you want to display.
+Here you can select which applications or devices to monitor, the modules you want to display, and some global settings (window decorations, global background color, etc.).
 By default, we monitor applications.
 The `loudness` and `waveform` modules are enabled by default as well.

-Switch to the "visuals" tab to view the selected modules.
-Show/hide the top bar by pressing `ctrl+shift+h`.
-Rearrange modules by dragging and dropping them.
-Right click on a module to access its settings.
-Pause capture by pressing `p`, when paused you can still access settings, rearrange modules, and check frequency tooltips in the spectrogram.
+### keybinds

+- `ctrl+shift+h`: Show/hide top bar
+- `p`: Pause/resume audio capture
+- `q` twice: Quit application

 ### configuration